Shirin Neshat – Tooba

 About Shirin Neshat

-Shirin Neshat is a seminal figure in contemporary art, internationally acclaimed for her powerful engagement with identity, gender, politics, and cultural displacement.
-Born in Iran in 1957 and living in exile, Neshat draws on personal and collective histories to examine the tensions between tradition, power, and individual freedom.
-Her groundbreaking photographic series Women of Allah brought global recognition through striking black-and-white portraits of veiled women inscribed with Persian calligraphy, confronting themes of femininity, Islam, resistance, and agency within Iranian society.
+Shirin Neshat (born 1957, Iran) is a seminal figure in contemporary art, internationally acclaimed for her photography, film, and multimedia artworks exploring identity, gender, power, and cultural displacement.
+Living in exile since 1975, Neshat draws on personal and political histories to examine the tensions between tradition, authority, and individual freedom.
+Her works have become central to discussions of contemporary art from the Middle East and the global diaspora.

 Prints, Photographs & Multiples